junxit/us-congress-bills-114/metadata.md

 - 2015-03-04 — Introduced in House
 - 2015-03-04 — Introduced in House
 - 2015-03-04 — Referred to the House Committee on Natural Resources.
+- 2015-03-23 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2015-10-28 — Subcommittee Hearings Held.
+- 2016-02-02 — Committee Consideration and Mark-up Session Held.
+- 2016-02-02 — Subcommittee on Water, Power and Oceans Discharged.
+- 2016-02-03 — Committee Consideration and Mark-up Session Held.
+- 2016-02-03 — Ordered to be Reported by Unanimous Consent.
+- 2016-09-15 — Placed on the Union Calendar, Calendar No. 580.
+- 2016-09-15 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-747.
+- 2016-09-15 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-747.